Once you've settled on a particular car, you have two payment options

 Call the number listed on your monthly payment slip and ask for the "buyout amount" for your leased vehicle.
 The buyout amount may be slightly different from the residual because they will deduct your security deposit.

 You can try to negotiate a lower buyout amount by speaking with someone who has the authority to make a deal.
 Have a figure in mind at which to start negotiations.
-Check NADAguides.com to get estimates on your leased vehicle's current value.
+Check NADAguides.com Link opens as a modal layer to get estimates on your leased vehicle's current value.

 Allow several weeks to negotiate a buyout figure for your leased car.
 Once you've agreed on a buyout amount, you can proceed to purchase the car just like you would purchase any other used car, by paying in full or securing financing through your lender.